krisrs1128/talks/2025/20250717/notes.md

 Direct vs. indirect effects

-The advantage of this generalized approach is that you can define direct and indirect effects using only the counterfactual values.
+The advantage of this approach is that you can define direct and indirect effects using only the counterfactual values.
 We don't have to refer to any particular model parameters, and this gives more flexibility in how we might model M(t) nad Y(t, m).

 ---